 The ridge terminates in a very large stacked rock cairn on a rock outcropping but continue another 100m to reach the end of the ridge.
 Here you will have unobstructed views of Mount Arrowsmith, Mount Moriarity and Mount McQuillan that surround Minna Ridge.
 On a very clear day you can even see north into Strathcona Park with the likes of the Comox Glacier.
 Or west you can clearly see Triple Peak, 5040, Nahmint, Klitsa and more.

-I have uploaded my GPS track from our hike of Camma and Minna ridge on my Viewranger account.
+I have uploaded my GPS track from our hike of Kamma and Minna ridge on my Viewranger account.
 Follow the link below.

 Minna Ridge Day Hike Photos